Building for ARM-based Apple Silicon Systems

 Native code compilation on ARM-based Apple Silicon systems is not yet supported.
 However, compilation with x86 emulation (Rosetta 2) does work just fine.
 We provide detailed installation steps for that below.
 Native ARM compilation is work in progress.

-Similarly to the x86-based preparations, you first need to download either the command line tools (CLT) or Xcode.
-Installing the CLT can be done using the terminal by executing
+Install Rosetta 2 and either the command line tools (CLT) or Xcode.
+Installing Rosetta 2 and the CLT can be done using the terminal by executing

 Older versions of the CLT are known to cause issues during the installation.
 The following steps have successfully been tested using the CLT in version